List of World War II puppet states: Hashemite Kingdom of Iraq — May 31, 1941 to October 1947

 The United Kingdom had shown interest in Iraq since 1921, when the Cairo Conference had created the British-backed "Kingdom of Iraq."
 After Iraq's 1932 admittance into the League of Nations, the British mandate of the area ended.
 By March 1940, Iraqis had elected a government with strong Arab sentiments, with Rashid Ali al-Gaylani as the leader.
 In April 1941, al-Gaylani began a revolt, led by the Golden Square, a group of colonels.
-The rebels believed that they would get support from Germany, however Germany was preoccupied fighting Russia.
-After the rebellion, the British lost their main source of oil, and invaded in May 1941.
+The rebels believed that they would get support from Germany, however Germany was preoccupied fighting Soviet Union.
+After the rebellion, the British lost their main source of oil, so they invaded in May 1941.
 In February 1958, Iraq joined the short-lived Arab Federation.
 Shortly after, the 14 July Revolution ended the Arab Federation, and Iraq was again its own country, the Republic of Iraq.

 Axis

 Japan

-Empire of Japan had been creating puppet states in China since the 1931 Mukden Incident.
-It established a puppet state in 1932.
+The Empire of Japan had been creating puppet states in China since 1932 after the Mukden incident.

-Northeast Supreme Administrative Council - February 16, 1932 to March 1, 1932
+Northeast Supreme Administrative Council – February 16, 1932 to March 1, 1932

-(Chinese: Manchuria, Nationalist Government (China))

-On February 16, 1932, the Imperial Army hosted the "Founding Conference" or the "Big Four Conference" with governor of Liaoning Zang Shiyi, commander of the Kirin Provincial Army Xi Qia, Heilongjiang governor Zhang Jinghui, and general Ma Zhanshan to establish the Northeast Administrative Committee.
+On February 16, 1932, the Imperial Army hosted the "Founding Conference" or the "Big Four Conference" with governor of Liaoning, Zang Shiyi, commander of the Kirin Provincial Army, Xi Qia, Heilongjiang governor, Zhang Jinghui, and general Ma Zhanshan to establish the Northeast Administrative Committee.
 On its second meeting, the committee appointed the previous four and Tang Yulin, Ling Sheng, and Qimote Semupilei as chairmen.
-On the 18th, the Council issued a statement announcing that "the Northeast provinces are completely independent", all territories of whom are within the hands of the council.
+On the 18th, the Council issued a statement announcing that "the Northeast provinces are completely independent", all territories of which were in the hands of the council.